Economics (ECON)

 ECON 499HW Honors Independent Study in Economics (W) 3 Units W, GW

-Prerequisite: Admission to Honors in Economics Program, GE Written Communication (A2) requirement, ECON 301 or ECON 302, faculty permission.
+Prerequisite: Admission to Honors in the Major Program, GE English Composition (1A), ECON 301 or ECON 302, faculty permission.

 Typically Offered: Fall and spring

-As part of the 400-level economics courses used for admission to the honors program, students undertake a research project on a topic approved by the course and honors instructors.
-In ECON 499H, students complete the project undertaken in the first semester and meet all course requirements for ECON 499H, including a public presentation of their research.
-Because ECON 499H is a writing proficiency course, students completing this course with a B or higher are not required to take ECON 495.
+Students undertake a research project on a topic approved by the course and honors instructors.
+A public presentation of the research is required.
+Students completing this course with a B or higher do not have to take ECON 495W.
 3 hours supervision.
 (002723)

 Grade Basis: Report in Progress: Graded